 Can I file my small claims case in Bee County?

 The action is generally filed in the County and Precinct where the defendants reside (where they live) or where location where the Defendants contracted themselves to perform.
 (Texas Government Code Section 28.011).

 Judges for Small Claims Court Cases in Bee County

-The justice of the peace for Bee County presides over small claims court actions for Bee County.
+A Justice of the Peace for Bee County hears small claims court cases for Bee County.

 Bee County Court Clerk

 We recommend contacting the Bee County court clerk before proceeding down to the courthouse to file your action.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Bee County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
 Also, while the clerk can answer questions about procedures, the clerk cannot give legal advice.

 In Texas, small claims parties generally represent themselves without an attorney.
 This is because cases involving $10,000 or less usually do not justify the cost of an attorney.
 You are not required to have an attorney, but you are allowed one.
 (Government Code 28.003).

 You cannot demand or ask for more than $10,000 in a small claims court case.
 (Government Code 28.093).
 Additionally, a small claims court plaintiff can only ask the court for monetary relief.
 The court has no authority to issue an injunctive or equitable award.
 Say your landscaper breaks a sprinkler head.
 You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
 This would be called injunctive relief.